 The system, as opposed to individual psychiatrists, was (according to research) to blame.
 I therefore, made an assumption that perhaps different socialisation and culture contributed to differences in the perception of aggressive, threatening or violent behaviour which led to the disproportionate representation of black people in the mental health service.
 It was also argued that the tools of measurement were based mainly in one culture and that did not always suit the minor population groups.

-This article will explore the different questions around the institutional racism claims.
+We need to explore the different questions around the institutional racism claims.
 It sounds rather suspicious that a far-reaching conclusion about the discriminatory perception of a service will be made merely on the over-representation of a population group without giving objective explanations.

-In recent years two unfortunate cases in which young people died (Baby P and the seven year old girl, Khyra) made the headlines.
-The parents were white and black, respectively, and in both cases the parents’ mental health was questionable; indeed some people blamed both the mental health and social work services for the lack of supervision of the clearly needy parents.
+In recent years two significant cases in which young people died (Baby P and the seven year old girl, Khyra) made the headlines.
+The parents were white and black, respectively, and in both cases the parents’ mental health status was indicated as one of the factors that contributed to the deaths of innocent children.

-I find it significant that both sets of parents were from a poor back ground.
+It is significant that both sets of parents were from poor social and economic back ground.
 Do black people from all socioeconomic backgrounds receive poor treatment compared to white people from the poorest socioeconomic group?
 Can we assume that a privileged black person will receive worse attention compared to a working class white person?

 Is it black people or all ethnic minorities suffering undue unfairness within the mental health service?
 If all minority ethnic groups are unfairly treated then we can put the blame on the service.
 However, if only black people are the victims what is the reason for their targeting and why those from the Caribbean?

 BBC News (2007) reported findings of a research carried out by the Institute of Psychiatry in London to test if there was a racial bias in terms of doctors’ psychosis diagnoses in black people.
 Ethnicity details were removed and only symptoms presenting retained to be used by psychiatrists for assessment.